 4. East Fork

 Pottery brand East Fork launched in 2013 out of a converted tobacco farm in Madison County, North Carolina.
 Three years later, the company opened its first brick-and-mortar location in Asheville and moved its headquarters there, with another store location in Georgia coming two years after that.

-Known as much for its earth and jewel tones and $42 plates as it is for its blog, the brand continues to embed itself in the local community while its products continue to offer a sense of tranquility to a largely NY-based target audience.
+Known as much for its earth and jewel tones and $42 plates as it is for its consumer-facing blog, the brand continues to embed itself in the local community while its products continue to offer a sense of tranquility to a largely NY-based target audience.

 Taking care of plants can seem like a daunting task, one that may not fit into the busy lifestyle of most urbanites.
 But thanks to brands like The Sill, it’s never been easier to purchase and care for greenery at home.

 Starting in 2012, The Sill offered customers the opportunity to easily order plants to their homes the same way they’d order furniture or food.
 But unlike furniture or food, plants require ongoing love and attention; as its grown, The Sill has put tremendous emphasis in providing guidance around this part of the job, both for its online audience and now for its local customers around its five stores in New York and Los Angeles.

 When most people think of Steve Jobs, they think of Apple.
 But for fashionphiles, Jobs’s largest contribution was the notion and power of the uniform — freeing up mindshare by knowing exactly what you wanted to wear every day.